fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 respect to the baseline interval.
 Another method is (b) dividing, for each frequency, the power at all time points by the average power in the baseline interval.
-This gives the **relative increase** (or relative decrease) of the power at all ferquencies and time points with respect to the power in the baseline interval.
+This gives the **relative increase** (or relative decrease) of the power at all frequencies and time points with respect to the power in the baseline interval.
 Note that the relative baseline is expressed as a ratio; i.e. no change is represented by 1.